 You are required to complete the following courses before you begin your first work term.
-These courses will help prepare you for working in a professional environment.
+These courses will help you prepare for working in a professional environment.

 - ACCT 217

 - MGST 217

 - SGMA 217

-- ENTI 317
+- ENTI 317 (email co-op if you were not able to complete this course)